sainath-s/UiPath_Webhook/README.md

     ![Index Page](/images/bot_monitor_index.JPG)

-2. Exposing the Flask to Internet
+2. Expose FLASK web server running on your local machine to the internet

-      Since this is for learning i have used [ngork](https://ngrok.com/) to acheive tunneling.
+      I have used [ngork](https://ngrok.com/) to acheive this.
 Download the exe to your root directory or one step above the root directory

       ```bash
         cd <path_to_ngork.exe>